smudge-js/smudge/notes/notes.md

 ## Implementation/Documenation Point (HDR)
+    working with half-floats

 ## Implementation/Documenation Point (OVERSAMPLING)
+    using large textures now. this is more memory and fill intensive, use built in MSAA with renderbuffers?

 ## Implementation/Documenation Point (Shader Conventions)
-x.create conventions for names of uniforms/attributes passed to shader material class?
+.create conventions for names of uniforms/attributes passed to shader material class?
     .now partially embodied in the `Material` class